Cindy Crawford’s Daughter, Kaia Gerber, Flaunts Cleavage In Super-Tight Black Dress On Instagram

 But Kaia’s non-famous fans chimed in as well.

-“Ur so damn hottttt,” one follower wrote begor emphasizing their point with a fire emoji
+“Ur so damn hottttt,” one follower wrote before emphasizing their point with a fire emoji.

 “You’re stunning,” another fan commented.